Melanee-Melanee/Melanee-Melanee/README.md

 </br>

-I am Melaneee and as an AI developer committed to ethical practices, I hereby disclose that all codes, activities, and models developed by me are intended solely for positive and beneficial applications for humanity.
+I am Melaneee and as an AI developer committed to ethical practices, I hereby disclose that all codes, repositories, and models developed by me are intended solely for positive and beneficial applications for humanity.
 I strictly prohibit the use of my work for any detrimental, harmful, or unethical purposes.